biowasm/biowasm/tools/ssw/README.md

 ### Warning

 This implementation of Smith-Waterman relies on SIMD instructions to run in a performant way.
-If the end user does not have SIMD enabled, Aioli will load the `ssw-nosimd.wasm` version, though it is considerably slower.
+If the end user does not have SIMD enabled, Aioli will load the non-SIMD version, though it is considerably slower.

 To enable SIMD in your browser: